open-telemetry/opentelemetry-specification/specification/error-handling.md

 One good example of such telemetry is a `Span` exporter that indicates how much time exporters spend uploading telemetry.
 Another example may be a metric exposed by a `SpanProcessor` that describes the current queue size of telemetry data to be uploaded.

+Whenever the library suppresses an error that would otherwise have been exposed to the user, the library SHOULD log the error using language-specific conventions.
+SDKs MAY expose callbacks to allow end users to handle self-diagnostics separately from application code.

 ## Exceptions to the rule

 SDK authors may supply settings that will allow end users to change the library's default error handling behavior.